China's mild inflation points to stable economic growth

 A grocer sells grains at a market in Nantong City of east China's Jiangsu Province, April 11, 2018.
-China's consumer price index (CPI), a main gauge of inflation, rose 2.1 percent year on year in March, down from 2.9 percent for February, according to data from the National Bureau of Statistics showed Wednesday.
 (Xinhua/Xu Congjun)

 China registered a mild increase in consumer and producer prices in March, indicating balanced supply and demand in a stabilizing economy.